kmichel/po-localization/README.rst

 ===========
 * Localize Django applications without installing gettext, pybabel or compiling .po files.
 * Automatically reload translations when any .po file is modified.
-* Extract messages from python files automatically or using a management command.
+* Extract messages from templates and python files automatically or using a management command.

 ============
 Requirements